Jairo-IdT/entra-docs/docs/identity/role-based-access-control/security-emergency-access.md

 1. To turn off alerts for a while, select the **Suppress Alerts** check box and enter the wait duration before alerting again, and then select **Save**.

+1. If you select to use a managed identity on the alert rule, remember that you will need to assign the Log Analytics reader role so the managed identity can read the log analytics metrics.

 1. Select **Create alert rule**.

 ### Create an action group